metrom-xyz/contracts/CONTRIBUTING.md

 - `PRIVATE_KEY`: the private key related to the account that will perform the deployment.
-- `RPC_ENDPOINT`: the RPC endpoint that will be used to broadcast transactions.
+- `RPC_URL`: the RPC endpoint that will be used to broadcast transactions.
 This will also determine the network where the deployment will happen.
 - `OWNER`: the address that will own the deployed core protocol contracts and that will be able to set some protocol parameters.
 - `UPDATER`: the address that will be allowed to update Merkle trees for the